transportation

 Here is a contradiction that most AI-and-jobs coverage ignores.
 Logistics coordinators face an automation risk of 42% [Fact].
 That is high.
 It places them well above the national average for AI exposure and firmly in the "significant disruption" category.
 Among the roles we track, that number usually means trouble.

-Except the BLS projects 18% growth for logisticians through 2034 [Fact].
+Except the BLS projects 17% growth for logisticians through 2034 [Fact].
 That is not just above average.
-It is nearly four times the average growth rate for all occupations.
+According to the U.S. Bureau of Labor Statistics Occupational Outlook Handbook, employment of logisticians is expected to grow 17% from 2024 to 2034 — "much faster than the average for all occupations," which sits at just 3% — with about 26,400 openings projected each year over the decade [Fact].
 The profession that AI is disrupting most aggressively in the transportation sector is also one of the fastest-growing jobs in the American economy.

 Both numbers are real.
 They are not contradictory.
 They describe two different things happening to the same profession, and understanding the distinction is essential if you work in logistics.